Popular Dog Breeds

-All About a Parson Terrier
+All about the Parson Russell Terrier

 As with all terriers, they are intelligent and will quickly learn what they can get away with.
 They have strong hunting instincts and should not be trusted with other small animals.
 Parsons need plenty of exercise both mentally and physically and can become destructive if they don’t get it.

-Grooming a Parson Terrier
+Grooming a Parson Russell Terrier

 Daily coat care: All coat types are easy to groom.
 Comb and brush regularly with a firm bristle brush, and bathe only when necessary.
 A Parson Terrier will need to have its coat hand stripped a couple of times a year.